neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 Congratulations on making it this far!
 You are almost done, there are only two more tasks to complete the feature.

 ### Task 2.1: Track conversation participants [15 points]
 In Avery's design, each of the users connected to a town track which conversation area (if any) they are in, and send this information to the `CoveyTownController`.
 The `CoveyTownController` needs to track which users are in each conversation. `CoveyTownController` has a method `updatePlayerLocation`, which is called each time that a player's location changes.
+You should use the `conversationLabel` property on the `UserLocation` that is passed to `updatePlayerLocation` to identify the user's current conversation area (as reported by that user).

-Your objective for this task is to implement functionality so that at the end of the execution of this method, the `_conversationAreas` list tracked by the town controller reflects that player's movement (updating the `occupantsByID` property on any effected conversation areas).
+Your objective for this task is to implement functionality so that at the end of the execution of this method, the `_conversationAreas` list tracked by the town controller reflects that player's transition between conversation areas, updating the `occupantsByID` property on any effected conversation areas.
+You must also update the `Player` instance, setting the property `activeConversationArea` to be the `ServerConversationArea` instance representing that converation area that the player is now part of (or `undefined` if they are no longer within one).

 If any conversation areas are updated, you must emit a `onConversationAreaUpdated` event, similarly to how you did in Task 1.2 when a conversation is created.
 Note that you might need to send multiple `onConversationAreaUpdated` events: one for a user leaving an area and one for them entering another.
 It is important that no client ever believe that a user is in two conversation areas at the same time.
 Hence, be sure to send the "exit" update before the "enter" update.

 📝 Check your work: Again, Avery has provided a single sanity test that checks some of the behavior defined above.
 You can run this test with the command `npm test -- -t 'CoveyTownController updatePlayerLocation'`, and you might also consider extending it.